wpfleger96/Calculator/README.md

 You may earn up to 20 points extra credit for each of the tasks listed below:

- 1. (20 points) When the Konami code is entered (you know the code by now), a playable game of Pong pops up, implemented in JavaFX.
+ 1. (20 points) When the Konami code is entered (you know the code by now), a playable game of Pong pops up, implemented in either JavaFX or Swing.
+    If you do this extra credit, please indicate that in your
+    <code>README.md</code> file.

 ## Note on Reverse Polish Notation (RPN)